mbehrlich/time_surfing/README.md

 ### Single-page app

 Timesurfing uses react and redux to navigate throughout the site without actually changing the site, for a smoother experience.
+Timesurfing also uses a responsive design to ensure a good experience on mobile as well.
 ### User authentication and signup
 Users are authenticated using bcrypt.
 There is a "guest" login so visitors may navigate the site without having to create their own user.
 Users may edit their profile.
 Cloudinary is utilized so that users may upload their own profile pictures.
 Google places api is used so that when users enter their location, the latitude and longitude is extracted to put them on the search map.